In the Groove 2: Tournaments

 In The Groove 2 tournaments are held at arcades throughout the world.
 Some of the most notable tournaments are NAT05 and the ITG World Cup, in which first place received an ITG2 dedicated cabinet.
 Most tournaments are scored on a player's dance percentage.
 There have been few others that have involved the use of mods, double, and even some that make use of custom songs with the R21 feature.
 After the lawsuit, the tournament scene began to die down, in part because Roxor could no longer sponsor local tournaments with small prizes and In The Groove paraphernalia such as T-shirts and posters.
 Still, there are tournaments held throughout the Americas and as of recently, Europe such as the Slippers Hurricane Summer Speed event (France), today that give out cash prizes and other various gifts, such as arcade tokens, coupons, and other video games.

 Home version

-Due to the Konami lawsuit, a PlayStation 2 port of In The Groove 2 was not released.
+Due to the Konami lawsuit, a PlayStation 2 port of In The Groove 2 was ultimately canceled.
 However, a non-final beta version of the game was leaked onto the internet.
 A patch is available for the PC version of In The Groove that adds the new songs and theme from In The Groove 2 to the game.
 It is referred to as "Song Pack A".